IonicaBizau/kindly-license/README.md

  - contribute on the software code by fixing bugs and adding features
 ```

+## Notes for developers & contributors
+If you found a way to improve the license content, there are two places where
+you have to change it:

+ - in the `LICENSE.kindly` file
+ - in `README.md` (*The license content*)

+After modifying `LICENSE.kindly` you can run `npm run install` to update the
+other files.

 ## Installation
 You can use this as command line tool and generate KINDLY licenses providing
 the copyright data.